flopezag/fiware-murano/doc/admin.md

     $ export OS_REGION_NAME={the region}
     $ export OS_AUTH_URL={the auth url for keystone}

-Then, just go to folder scripts and execute the script:
+Then, just go to folder scripts and execute the script (this script should be executed inside scripts folder):
     $ cd scripts
     $ ./upload_fiware_things.sh